-Country If you request to be tested for COVID-19, are the test fees covered by the national

-health system?

-Albania 0

-Austria 0

-Belgium 0

-Bulgaria No, if a person wishes to be tested for COVID-19, costs are bourne by the person in question.
-If referred by physician, tests are covered by the National Health Insurance Fund
+Country If you request to be tested for COVID-19, are the test fees covered by the national health system?
+Albania 0 Austria The option for a free test is available by contacting the National Health Hotline or in case an infection is justifiably suspected or by signing up for a test at the mass testing sites.
+Voluntary tests done elsewhere are not covered by the national health system.
+Belgium 0 Bulgaria No, if a person wishes to be tested for COVID-19, costs are bourne by the person in question.
+If referred by physician, tests are covered by the National Health Insurance Fund.
+Croatia 0 Cyprus 0 Czech Republic Yes, in this case the test is covered by the public health insurance.
+Denmark Yes Estonia Yes, it is.

-Croatia 0

-Cyprus 0

-Czech Republic Yes, in this case the test is covered by the public health insurance.

-Denmark Yes

-Estonia Yes, it is.

 Finland Tests are provided both in the public and private sector.
 In the public sector, the test is free of charge.
 In the private sector, fees vary and the cost is partly reimbursable from the sickness insurance.
 France Healthcare professionals benefit from easy access to COVID-19 tests on presentation of their professional card in any laboratory of their choice and with full coverage by health insurance.
 Georgia Yes, for cases which fit case definition, in case of close contacts and priority groups.
 Germany Yes, it is for health professionals.
 Greece All citizens have access to public hospitals and can be tested.
 Hungary No, only if the request comes from the doctor.
-If you want to be tested personally, the price is regulated by the authorities since 17 September.
+If you want to be tested personally, the price has been regulated by the authorities since 17 September.
 Iceland Yes, they are.
 Ireland If a healthcare worker is referred for a test there is no charge.

-Israel 0

-Italy 0

-Kaaavat No charges in this cases.
+Israel 0 Italy 0 Kosovo No charges in this case.

-Kosovo

 Latvia Yes, it is covered.
 The referral from the GP is necessary though.

 Lithuania All the test fees are covered by the national health system.

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands Yes.
 Test fees are covered by Public Health Budget.

-North Macedonia 0
+North Macedonia PCR testing for COVID-19 is free of charge only when referred by a GP or an epidemiologist.
+Testing for COVID19 serology is free of charge for all health professionals at the Institute of immunology and human genetics and the University institute of clinical biochemistry.

-Norway Normally yes
+Norway Normally yes.

 Poland 0

 Portugal 0

 Romania No

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden Ther is no charge for PCR tests.
 The fee for the antibody test varies depending on the healthcare region but e.g in the biggest region in Stokcholm, the antibody tests are for free.

 Switzerland Depends on the situation.

-Turkey 0
+Turkey Test fees are not covered by the national health system when healthcare professionals want to be tested without having symptoms of COVID-19.

 UK Yes

 Ukraine 0